Korean Air Flight 858: Flight and explosion

 The aircraft took off from Saddam International Airport (later renamed Baghdad International Airport) in Baghdad, Iraq around 11:30 p.m.
-(20:30 UTC), flying to Gimpo International Airport in Gangseo-gu, Seoul, South Korea, with stops at Abu Dhabi International Airport in Abu Dhabi, United Arab Emirates, and Don Mueang International Airport in Bangkok, Thailand.
+(20:30 UTC), flying to Gimpo International Airport in Gangseo District, Seoul, South Korea, with stops at Abu Dhabi International Airport in Abu Dhabi, United Arab Emirates, and Don Mueang International Airport in Bangkok, Thailand.

 On the second leg of the flight, from Abu Dhabi to Thailand, KAL 858 was carrying 104 passengers and 11 crew members.
 At around 2:05 p.m.
-Korean Standard Time (05:05 UTC), nine hours after the bomb had been planted and near the end of the flight, the bomb detonated and the aircraft exploded over the Andaman Sea (14.55°N 97.3833°E) 18 mi west of Burmese coast, killing all 115 on board.
+Korean Standard Time (05:05 UTC), nine hours after the bomb had been planted and near the end of the flight, the bomb detonated and the aircraft crashed into the Andaman Sea (14.55°N 97.3833°E) 18 mi west of the Burmese coast, killing all 115 on board.
 The pilot transmitted his final radio message shortly before the explosion: "We expect to arrive in Bangkok on time.
 Time and location normal."

 One hundred thirteen of the people aboard were South Korean nationals, along with an Indian national and a Lebanese national.
 Many of the 113 South Korean nationals were young workers who were returning to their home country after working for several years in the construction industry in the Middle East.
 A South Korean diplomat, who worked at the embassy in Baghdad, and his wife, were also aboard the flight, though it is not known if they were the prime targets of the attack.
 Wreckage from the flight was found inland in Thailand around 140 km from where the detonation is thought to have occurred.
 The flight data recorder and cockpit voice recorder were not located.